bowdoin-csci3225-f23/bowdoin-csci3225-f23.github.io/Projects/project5-parallel.md

 * writing the pixel buffer _pb1_ to a bitmap
 * writing the _vis_grid_ to file

-Any part that involves reading from disk or writing to disk is IO-bound and unlikely to benefit from parallelization.
+Any part that involves reading from disk or writing to disk is I/O-bound (i.e. its running time is dominated by I/O)  and unlikely to benefit from parallelization.
 Reading the grid from disk into memory, writing the files to disk, writing the bitmaps --- all of these are IO/bound and unlikely to benefit from parallelizing.